Integrated Principal Components Analysis: Introduction

-Beyond the factorization methods, there has also been work on extending principal components analysis (PCA) to integrated data problems.
-This family of methods is known as the multiblock PCA family and includes Multiple Factor Analysis (MFA) \citep{escofier1994mfa, abdi2013mfa} and Consensus PCA \citep{westerhuis1998multiblock}.
-In these methods, each data matrix is normalized according to a specific procedure, and then PCA is performed on the normalized concatenated data.
-It is unclear though which normalization method works best and for which situation.
-Closely related to this is Distributed PCA \citep{fan2017pca}, which integrates data that are stored across multiple servers and implicitly assumes that the data are i.i.d. across the different servers.
+On the other hand, the multiblock PCA family, which includes methods such as Multiple Factor Analysis (MFA) \citep{escofier1994mfa, abdi2013mfa} and Consensus PCA \citep{westerhuis1998multiblock}, works to generalize PCA to the integrated data regime and does not suffer the rank-dependence or interpretability issues as with matrix factorizations.
+In these multiblock PCA methods, each data matrix is normalized according to a specific procedure, and then PCA is performed on the normalized concatenated data.
+However, these normalization schemes are often ad-hoc, and it is unclear which scheme works best and for which situation.
+Closely related to this is Distributed PCA \citep{fan2017pca}, which integrates data that are stored across multiple servers and implicitly assumes that the data are $i.i.d.$ across the different servers.
 This assumption differs from our target setting, where we allow for heterogeneity among the different sources (or servers in the distributed context).

 To date, an unsupervised data integration method, which both generalizes PCA and automatically determines the best way to normalize for the different scales and signal strengths between sources, does not exist.
-In addition, the existing methods including both matrix factorizations and multiblock PCA methods have largely been algorithmic constructions.
-These methods lack a rigorous underlying statistical model, and as a result, the statistical properties and theoretical foundations of data integration methods are generally unknown.

-We address these issues and begin to bridge this gap between data integration methodology and statistical theory by developing a new data integration method, Integrated Principal Components Analysis (iPCA). iPCA extends a model-based framework of PCA to the integrated data setting and serves as a practical tool for integrative exploratory data analysis, joint pattern recognition, and visualization. iPCA also inherits several advantages of PCA (e.g., easily-interpretable visualizations and nested, orthogonal principal components) unlike the matrix factorizations; and unlike the multiblock PCA methods, iPCA automatically adjusts for the different scales and signals between data sources.
+Motivated by these limitations, we develop iPCA as a proper generalization of PCA, thus inheriting its many properties and advantages (e.g., a unique solution, easily-interpretable visualizations, and nested, orthogonal principal components) unlike the matrix factorizations; and unlike the multiblock PCA methods, iPCA automatically adjusts for the different scales and signals between data sources without the need for a specified normalization scheme.
 The two main building blocks of iPCA are PCA and the matrix-variate normal distribution, which we review next.